KatrinaGW/HashCache/README.txt

 [screenshot here]

 ### Privacy
- - Scanned QR codes are _hashed_ - meaning the original information is not saved.
+ - Scanned QR codes are _hashed_ - so the original information is not saved.
 This means it's safe to scan any code, even your vaccine passport!
  - Users can turn off location in user settings.
 [screenshot here]

 ## Acknowledgement
 Source code incorporates elements from University of Alberta CMPUT301 Winter 2023 course materials.
 Other accessed resources include StackOverflow and Android Developer.
-For more detailed information, see [Sources & Citations].(https://github.com/CMPUT301W23T01/HashCache/wiki/Sources-%26-Citations/_edit).
+For more detailed information, see [Sources & Citations](https://github.com/CMPUT301W23T01/HashCache/wiki/Sources-%26-Citations/_edit).

 ## License
 Developed by Team 01 - CMPUT301, Winter 2023 under [Apache License 2.0](https://github.com/CMPUT301W23T01/HashCache/blob/main/LICENSE).